By Barry Keate

 The patients who underwent this music therapy and Ginkgo combined treatment showed improved Tinnitus Handicap Inventory (THI) scores, particularly the emotional score of the THI.
 The combined THI score was lowered from an average of 33.9 to 23.1.
 The researchers stated the combined treatment may be yet more effective in those with a higher THI, indicating worse tinnitus.

 One drawback is the therapy takes up to 12 months to become effective while the patient is listening to music for about 15 hours per week.
 This amounts to 780 hours per year and can be quite demanding for some people who do not have the time to commit to it.

 Another potential problem is the studies were conducted on participants with no significant hearing loss.
-Many people with tinnitus have hearing loss.
-The second study (referred to here) ends with this statement, “The future challenge will be to provide a similar training approach for tinnitus patients with hearing loss...”
+Most people with tinnitus have hearing loss as the primary cause.
+The second study (referred to here) ends with this statement, “The future challenge will be to provide a similar training approach for tinnitus patients with hearing loss…”

 A third unknown is how long the effects of the therapy will last.
 Studies have been very small and participants have not been followed up for long periods to determine efficacy over time.
 It may turn out that this therapy is one that will require continuous treatment or the previous level of tinnitus will return.